-Staff of the opposite gender entering a unit will announce their presence when entering an area where residents are likely to be showering, performing bodily functions, or changing clothing.
-Staff will document on the unit log if an exigent circumstance occurred.
+Unless there is an exigent circumstance staff of the opposite gender entering a unit will announce their presence when entering an area where residents are likely to be showering, performing bodily functions, or changing clothing.
+Staff would document on the unit log if an exigent circumstance occurred.

-Each year during the agency reviews of staffing includes needs for cameras, staffing or rearranging the staffing plan to meet the required staff in order to maintain a safe and secure operation.
-Their staffing plan's annual reviews conducted in 2019 & 2020 were found to be in compliance with this standard.
+Each year during the agency reviews of staffing includes needs for cameras, staffing or rearranging the staffing plan to meet the required staff to maintain a safe and secure operation.
+Their staffing plan's annual reviews conducted in 2020 were found to be in compliance with this standard.